Thomas Mortimer: Marriage

 He married Agnes de Poynings, daughter of Michael de Poynings, 1st Baron Poynings and his wife Joan Ruxley, and widow of William Bardolf, 4th Baron Bardolf.
 They had no children.
 She was described as a widow on 9 January 1403, indicating that Sir Thomas Mortimer was dead by then.
 She died the following summer.

 Character

 Although the details (if they were accurately reported) of his killing of Sir Thomas Molineux show him in a rather sinister light, Mortimer had the respect and esteem of many who knew him, including his brother and his nephew.
-The chronicler Adam of Usk, who knew him personally, praised him as "a vigorous knight".
+The chronicler Adam of Usk, who knew him personally, praised him as "a vigorous knight" (although Adam was hostile to King Richard, which no doubt affected his view of Richard's opponents).